CAMeL-Lab/deSeg/README.md

 The analyzer included in this repository runs on Modern Standard Arabic (which is the language of *sample.in*, the white space/punctuation separated sample training data).
 Our goal was to tokenize all clitics, but you can easily replace the analyzer and use the disambiguator to tokenize other pre/suffixal morphemes.
 The disambiguator just expects the *get_possible_tokenizations()* method of the analyzer to return a list of triples for each input word, where each triple is an analysis, comprised of a potentially empty list of prefixal elements, the base string, and a potentially empty list of suffixal elements.

-We intend for this implementation to be adapted to handle under resourced languages where an analyzer of closed-class morphemes can be cheaply built, but there is no lexical information available.
-That is to say that we have or can quickly build a database of the possible affixes and associated morpho-syntactic behavior, but we don't have any information about the existance or combinatorics of open-class stems.
+We intend for this implementation to be adapted to handle under resourced languages where an analyzer of closed class morphemes can be cheaply built, but there is no lexical information available.
+That is to say that we have or can quickly build a database of the possible affixes and associated morpho-syntactic behavior, but we don't have any information about the existance or combinatorics of open class stems.
 An analyzer built on such a database would produce the set of analyses that includes any allowable combination of prefixes and suffixes that could be realized by a given word, but it would not be able to prune any of these as invalid because it would not be able to check if the remaining stem is a valid open class stem or not.

 ## Quick Start